Governor Gray Davis - Digital Library

 Biography: Governor Gray Davis

-Gray davisThroughout his tenure, Governor Davis made education his top priority, signing legislation to strengthen California's K-12 education system, increasing accountability in schools, and expanded access to higher education with a record number of scholarships and college loans.
-These reforms led to the recent improvement in student SAT scores and to the improvement of student achievement scores for six consecutive years.
+Joseph "Gray" Davis was overwhelmingly elected the 37th governor of California in 1998, winning 58 percent of the vote.
+As Governor, he made education a top priority, signing legislation to strengthen California's K-12 system, increasing accountability in schools, and expanding access to higher education with a record number of scholarships and college loans.
+These reforms improved student achievement scores for six consecutive years.

 Biography: First Lady Sharon Davis